disjohndoe/win-delete-files/README.md

 # win-delete-files
-Delete all files inside a folder
+Delete all files inside a folder easily